Have questions about wine cellar construction? We have answers.

 - The vapor barrier must be installed (carefully) first and be looped up into the joist space to form a complete seal

-- The insulation should then be pushed up into the joist space and held in place by the furring strips or other framing
+- The insulation should then be pushed up into the joist space and held in place by the furring strips or other methods of framing

-- If the walls are against an outside foundation wall, there should be a minimum 1-inch gap between the walls for air circulation purposes
+- If any of the framing walls are against an outside foundation wall, there should be a minimum 1-inch gap between them for air circulation purposes

-- It’s easier if the vapor barrier is installed on the wall, as it is framed on the floor before it is tipped up into place
+- It’s easier if the vapor barrier is installed on the wall, as it’s framed on the floor before it’s tipped up into place

-Vapor Barrier: An enclosure around an entire room which is needed to control humidity.
+Vapor Barrier: An enclosure around an entire room that is needed to control humidity.

 When using conventional insulation, a minimum of 4 mil. plastic is recommended with seams overlapped and taped.
 The vapor barrier must be installed on the outside (or warm side) of the cellar insulation.
 This is to prevent condensation from forming on the vapor barrier and potentially wetting the insulation and forming mold.

-Closed-cell foam does not require additional 4 mil. plastic and acts as both cellar insulation and a vapor barrier.
+We recommend using closed-cell spray foam as your vapor barrier.
+Closed-cell foam does not require additional 4 mil. plastic and acts as both cellar vapor barrier and insulation.

-The entire wine cellar should be insulated to conserve energy, stabilize temperatures and control humidity.
+When you build your own wine cellar, it should be insulated to conserve energy, stabilize temperatures and control humidity.
 Minimum insulation:

 - 3½ inches (9 cm) in walls